MfFischer/game-of-thrones-api/README.md

 }
 ```

+3. Using JWT Token in Swagger UI:
+- After successful login, copy the JWT token from the response
+- Click the "Authorize" button at the top of the Swagger UI
+- n the authorization popup, enter: `Bearer <your_token>`,
+  - Example:  `Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...`
+- Click "Authorize" to save
+- All subsequent requests will include the JWT token

-3. Use the token in subsequent requests:
+4. Use the token in subsequent requests:
 ```http
 Authorization: Bearer <your_token>
 ```